teuteuguy/sputnik/README.md

 # Development TODO / WIP

-* certs are a massive mess, change it
 * check on the on-boarding just in time service
 * remove references to mtm
+* remove the factory reset service.
+Does not seem like there's a need for this anymore.
 * model trainer view has issues with the pictures
 * A:FreeRTOS.
 Need to add full management (deployment) of FreeRTOS devices via OTA.
 Taken into account in Blueprints etc ...
-* Device creation: need to think about how to provide Cert to end user.
 * Maps: Create a location picker for solutions and devices
 * Regions: currently only us-east-1
 * Move the common lambda stuff to Lambda layers !